Matteo-Celia/Extended_SICK_Summarization/README.md

 ## Overview

-This repository features our inventive approach to abstractive chat summarization, titled "Leveraging Emojis, Keywords, and Slang for Enhanced Abstractive Chat Summarization."
-While deriving insights from prior research in the field, we have developed our own implementation to improve existing techniques.
-Our enhancements include integrating emojis, keywords, and handling of slang, all aimed at enhancing the overall quality of generated summaries.

-The paper is available at the following [link](https://drive.google.com/file/d/1KXCmFDLEX84-FqeNv30Ni0ddpyhPUhuj/view?usp=sharing).

 ## Abstract

 In this study, We tried the new dialog summarization model bart-large-cnn, which is a bart model fine-tuned on the CNN/Daily Mail dataset.
 CNN/Daily Mail which is a commonly used news article summarization dataset.
 We also tried data augmentation, including the following components: